 The management of freshwater resources is an issue that directly impacts the communities and ecosystems in which we operate.
 With competition for water resources increasing globally due to multiple pressures, particularly climate change, population growth and pollution, we are increasing our focus on optimising our water use.
 We are also improving our waste management, including optimising resource use through circularity with a growing list of start-up and commercial initiatives creating value from waste.

-An increasing focus on biodiversity
+An increasing focus on nature and biodiversity

 Progressing environmental remediation